 However, as an individual progresses and exhibits sufficient maximal strength, targeted training to improve speed becomes an essential component to improving explosive strength and power as well.

 In summary, explosive strength refers to the ability to exert a maximal amount of force in the shortest possible time interval.
 As I’ll explain later on, developing this skill set is of the utmost importance especially in regard to most athletic populations.

-In some way, shape, or form I’d be willing to argue that every athlete needs explosive strength.
+In some way, shape, or form I’d be willing to argue every athlete needs explosive strength.

-That being said, based on a wide variety of factors including but not limited to individual strengths and weaknesses, the specific athletic event, and phase of the training cycle, the degree of emphasis which should be placed on explosive strength development will vary among athletes.
+That being said, based on a variety of factors including, but not limited to, individual strengths and weaknesses, the specific athletic event, and phase of the training cycle, the degree of emphasis which should be placed on explosive strength development will vary among athletes.

 But what movements require large amounts of force in short periods of time?

-Here is a short list of various explosive movements in sport; if playing your sport entails one or more of the following actions, appropriately incorporating explosive based strength training into your routine would likely be in your best interest.
+Below is a short list of various explosive movements in sport.
+If playing your sport entails one or more of the following actions, appropriately incorporating explosive based strength training into your routine would likely be in your best interest.